skilanet/PlaylistMaker/README.md

 ## Overview

 This application was created to explore various technologies in the field of Android development.
-It uses the iTunes api to get a list of tracks.
-It has the ability to listen to a 30-second segment of a track.
+ - It uses the iTunes api to get a list of tracks.
+ - It has the ability to listen to a 30-second segment of a track.
-Also, the last 10 tracks are saved to the history, Tracks can be added to favorites.
-You can also create a playlist and add a track to it.
+ - The last 10 tracks are saved to the history.
+You have ability to clear all history
+ - Tracks can be added to favorites.
+Also you can delete track from history
+ - You can also create a playlist and add a track to it.
+You can delete created playlist

 ## Technology stack